andrewharmellaw/andrewharmellaw.github.com/_posts/2017-05-16-gelfands-algebra-chunk-26-proving-irrational-roots.md

 ---
 layout: post
 title: "Gelfand: Chunk 26 - Some Square Roots are Irrational"
-description: "In which we deploy more proof-fu"
-category:
 tags: [gelfand, positive, negative, odd, even, roots, rational-numbers, irrational-numbers]
 ---
 {% include JB/setup %}

-{% newthought "We're stepping away" %} from quadratics completely for this chunk.
+{% newthought "We're stepping away" %} from quadratics completely for this Chunk.
 Like a dog following an interesting scent, Gelfand is off on what might to the uninitiated seem like a tangent.
-If you've been following along you'll know that in fact you should in fact be paying _more attention_.
+If you've been following along you'll know that in fact you should be paying _more attention_ at such times.
 It's in these digressions that Gelfand typically hides gold which we will rely on later on in our journey.

 We're going to work through the next two problems in our traditional painful levels of detail.
 While interesting, the thing we are proving - that certain numeric roots are irrational numbers - is not the reason for our travails.
-The point is that Gelfand's worked solutions are going to give us more than a few new tools for our problem-solving kitbag.
+The point is that Gelfand's worked solutions are going to give us more than a few new mental tools for our problem-solving kitbag.
 Ones which we'll need to chunk solidly if we are to progress much further than this.

 ## Proving {% m %}\sqrt{2}{% em %} is Irrational
-Gelfand begins his{% sidenote 'sn-id-whatever' "Remember, there are _many_ solutions to most problems in mathematics.
+Gelfand begins his solution{% sidenote 'sn-id-whatever' "Remember, there are _many_ solutions to most problems in mathematics.
 Simply because this is the one Gelfand shows us does not mean it is the only one.
-We should however assume that (a) it is correct and (b) there are pedagogic reasons for choosing this one." %} solution to Problem 226 by setting out his stall in a way that should now be familiar.
+We should however assume that (a) it is correct and (b) there are pedagogic reasons for choosing this one." %} to Problem 226 by setting out his stall in a way that should now be familiar.

 ### Laying Out the Stall
 First he represents all the elements symbolically: